Key takeaways

 |---|---|

-The $5.7M seed round suggests investor confidence, but the aggressive free pricing creates a high burn rate.
-The blog post on token economics reveals internal awareness of sustainability challenges.
-Watch for Series A announcement or pricing model changes as leading indicators.
+The $5.7M seed round suggested investor confidence, but the aggressive free pricing created a high burn rate — and the predicted pricing-model change arrived within months.
+The free tier now carries daily limits and ads, with Premium from $20/month.
+Watch for a Series A announcement or further tightening of free limits as leading indicators.

 Bottom Line